lofstranbjorn/NETN-FAFD/pages/01.basics/02.federationdesign/docs.md

 ! acting as subordinates, superiors or any other role that require human interaction ! with the training audience.

-In this tutorial we will mainly focus on distributed constructive simulation.
+In this tutorial we will focus on distributed constructive simulation.

 ### Conceptual Model